akanz1/klib/examples/README.md

 ### Correlation Plots

 This plot visualizes the correlation between different features.
 Settings include the possibility to only display positive, negative, high or low correlations as well as specify an additional threshold.
-THi works for Person, Spearmann and Kendall correlation.
+This works for Person, Spearmann and Kendall correlation.
 Annotations and development settings can optionally be turned on or off.

 ```python
 klib.corr_plot(df, split='pos') # displaying only positive correlations